MicrosoftLearning/AI-102-AIEngineer/Instructions/21-video-indexer.md

 3. When the repository has been cloned, open the folder in Visual Studio Code.
 4. Wait while additional files are installed to support the C# code projects in the repo.

+## Upload a video to Video Indexer

+> **Important**: In this exercise, you must use the web browser on your local computer (<u>not</u> the browser in the hosted lab environment) to access the Video Indexer portal.
+If you are using the hosted lab environment, you may want to open a new browser instance and resize it so you can see the browser side-by-side with these instructions.
+For all other tasks, you can use the hosted lab environment.

-## Sign into the Video Indexer portal
+First, you'll need to sign into the Video Indexer portal and upload a video.

-The Video Indexer portal provides a web-based interface for managing video indexer projects.

-1. Open the Video Indexer portal at [https://www.videoindexer.ai/](https://www.videoindexer.ai/).
+1. Using the browser on your **<u>local</u>** computer, open the Video Indexer portal at [https://www.videoindexer.ai/](https://www.videoindexer.ai/).
-2. If you have an existing Video Indexer account, sign in.
+3. If you have an existing Video Indexer account, sign in.
 Otherwise, sign up for a free account and sign in using your Microsoft account (or any other valid account type).

-> **Tip**: If the Video Indexer portal doesn't load in the hosted lab environment, you can open it in your own locally installed web browser and complete the following tasks there - returning to the hosted environment when you reach the **Use Video Indexer widgets** task.
-You'll need to download the **[responsible_ai.mp4](https://github.com/MicrosoftLearning/AI-102-AIEngineer/raw/master/20-video-indexer/responsible_ai.mp4)** video to your local computer.

-## Upload and index a video

-You can use the Video Indexer portal to upload and index a video.

-1. In Visual Studio Code, expand the **21-video-indexer** folder, and then right-click **responsible_ai.mp4** and select **Reveal in File Explorer**.
-2. In Video Indexer, select the **Upload** option.
-Then drag the **responsible_ai.mp4** from File Manager to the upload area, review the default names and settings, select the checkbox to verify compliance with Microsoft's policies for facial recognition, and upload it.
+4. In Video Indexer, select the **Upload** option.
+Then select the option to **enter a file URL** and enter `https://aka.ms/responsible-ai-video`.
+Change the default name to **Responsible AI**, review the default settings, select the checkbox to verify compliance with Microsoft's policies for facial recognition, and upload the file.
 3. After the file has uploaded, wait a few minutes while Video Indexer automatically indexes it.

 > **Note**: In this exercise, we're using this video to explore Video Indexer functionality; but you should take the time to watch it in full when you've finished the exercise as it contains useful information and guidance for developing AI-enabled applications responsibly!